Paula-GS/About-myself/README.md

 #### From 01/03/2012 to 09/02/2015:	Paris Costanera Center

-## Sales and Foreign Customer Service
+### Sales and Foreign Customer Service

 Customer service towards foreign customers, English and Portuguese speakers mainly for the whole department store.
-Also I had in charge the inventory of the Female Contemporary Clothes department external brands.
+One of my skills was helping customers who demanded a fast solution to their situation.
+Furthermore I was trusted with managing the inventory of the Female Contemporary Clothes department external brands.

 # Education

-## Fullstack Python Trainee
+### Fullstack Python Trainee

 Edutecno-Bootcamp, 2022

-## Translator in English and Portuguese
+### Translator in English and Portuguese

 Universidad de Santiago de Chile, 2008

-## Major in Linguistics Applied to Translation, specialized in English and Portuguese
+### Major in Linguistics Applied to Translation, specialized in English and Portuguese

 Universidad de Santiago de Chile, 2008